henrii1/Data-Science-and-ML-Learning/README.md

-# Machine Learning and Data science Learning notebooks
+# Machine Learning and Data Science Learning notebooks
-In this repo, I store learning materials for machine learning and data science
+This repo contains training notebooks and scripts for Machine Learning, SQL, FastAPI, and MLOps.